hpthacker28/Thacker_Website/content/home/accomplishments.md

   description: "Finalist for Editorial Writing for the Editorial Board's calling for GW President Thomas LeBlanc to resign from office."
   organization: The Associated Collegiate Press
   organization_url: https://smpa.gwu.edu/
-  title: 2021 Story of the Year finalists
+  title: 2021 Story of the Year Finalists
   url: https://studentpress.org/acp/2021/09/08/2021-story-of-the-year-finalists-2/
 design:
   columns: '2'